Three Types of Cover

 Increase your voluntary excess

-A higher voluntary excess (the amount you pay per claim on top of the compulsory excess) reduces your premium.
-Only increase it to an amount you could genuinely afford if you needed to claim β€” a Β£500 voluntary excess on a small claim could be painful.
+A higher voluntary excess reduces your premium.
+Only raise it to an amount you could genuinely afford if you needed to claim - a £500 voluntary excess on a small claim can hurt.

 3